kirperera/Console-based-task-manager/README.md

   * **Sequential IDs:** Task IDs are assigned sequentially starting from 1 and continue incrementing, even after a task is deleted.

 -----

-Do you want to add a contribution guide or a section about the technology used (Node.js/Readline) to the README?